Vitthalanatha: Religious activities

 Śrīnāthajī wearing attire similar to those Viṭṭhalanātha wore on his birthday when he met Akbar.

-After moving to Gokul, he was also successful in Mughal patronage.
+After moving to Gokul, he also secured Mughal patronage.
 In 1577, a grant was issued in the name of the emperor Akbar that Viṭṭhalnātha and his family would be exempt from tax and that his land in Gokul would be protected by the state.
-In 1581, grant was issued that allowed Puṣṭi Mārga cows to roam freely through Gokul, including state property and Mughal noble's estates.
+In 1581, a grant was issued that allowed Puṣṭi Mārga cows to roam freely through Gokul, including on state property and Mughal nobles' estates.
 In 1581, another grant was issued in the name of Hamida Begum that Puṣṭi Mārga cows could roam freely throughout the entirety of Braj.
-In 1588 Bahadur Khan issued a grant affirming the same right, as well as detailing that the cows could not be harassed by Mughal officials for herding or tax purposes.
+In 1588, Bahadur Khan issued a grant affirming the same right, as well as detailing that the cows could not be harassed by Mughal officials for herding or tax purposes.
 In return for the imperial Mughal patronage, the Puṣṭi Mārga was required to pray for the continual welfare of the Mughal Empire.
-According to sectarian literature, Viṭṭhalanātha met Akbar in Braj, and gifted a diamond which was then embedded into the chin of Śrī Nathajī, as well as initiating Akbar's wife Taj Bibi.
+According to sectarian literature, Viṭṭhalanātha met Akbar in Braj, initiated Akbar's wife Taj Bibi, and was gifted a diamond, which was then embedded into the chin of Śrī Nathajī.
 These two claims are unattested outside of sectarian literature, which seek to show Viṭṭhalanātha's spiritual authority as greater than the worldly power of Akbar.
-In 1593 he was granted a firmān confirming his purchase of tax-free land in Jatipura, where he built gardens, workshops, cowsheds, and buildings for the worship of Śrī Nāthajī.
+In 1593, he was granted a firmān confirming his purchase of tax-free land in Jatipura, where he built gardens, workshops, cowsheds, and buildings for the worship of Śrī Nāthajī.
 The same year another grant was issued stating his lands in Gokul and Guzar Ghat were tax-exempt in perpetuity.
 However, according to Saha these grants were issued to Viṭṭhalanātha's grandson Viṭṭhalarāya.

 Vitthalanatha propagated the teachings of his father and established a religious centre at Gokul.

-Viṭṭhalanāṭha lived at his father's house in Adail, and later moved to Braj during the reign of Akbar and lived in Sātgharā.
+Viṭṭhalanātha lived at his father's house in Adail, and later moved to Braj during the reign of Akbar and lived in Sātgharā.

 Viṭṭhalanātha expanded the rituals of the Puṣṭi Mārga by transforming the simple rituals of his father's time into a complex, aesthetically pleasing ritual experience.
-In his time, he reformed the sevā to recreate the daily routine of Kr̥ṣṇa, in which he was offered expensive clothing, jewelry, perfumes, and sumptuous meals.
-The art of paintings and poetry were also added to rituals in order to enhance their appeal.
+During his time, he reformed the sevā rituals to recreate the daily routine of Kr̥ṣṇa, in which he was offered expensive clothing, jewelry, perfumes, and sumptuous meals.
+Painting and poetry were also added to rituals to enhance their appeal.

 After a long life of service to his sect, he died on Mahā vada 7, 1642 V.S.
-(February 10, 1586).
+(10 February 1586).
 One sectarian source for his death, Saṃpradāya Kalpadruma, gives the date of Phālguna suda 11, 1644 V.S., differing from tradition.
-However, since his descendants celebrate his anniversary on Mahā vada 7, it is accepted that the 1642 V.S. date is correct.
+However, since his descendants celebrate his anniversary on Mahā vada 7, it is more widely accepted that the 1642 V.S. date is correct.